maswib/domain-checker/README.md

 ## Installation

 Simply download [the latest release](https://github.com/maswib/domain-checker/releases/download/1.0/domain-checker.zip) and upload the zip (domain-checker.zip) under your WordPress dashboard at **Plugins > Add New**.
+Dont't forget to activate the plugin.

 ## Usage